These low-level routines must be called by programs that have to

 The putp routine calls tputs(str, 1, putchar).
-Note that the output of
+The output of

-putp always goes to stdout, not to the fildes specified in
+putp always goes to stdout, rather than the filedes specified in

-attribute mode attrs, which is any combination of the
+video attribute mode attrs, which is any combination of the

 attributes listed in curses(3X).
 The characters are passed to

 The vidattr routine is like the vidputs routine, except that it